mdi-group/interpretable-ml-neutron-spectroscopy/README.md

 ## Using Docker

-You can also use the provided Dockerfiles to build Docker containers to run the codes.
+You can also use Docker containers to run the codes.
 There are three containers, one to run SpinW/Brille to generate the training data, one to run the DUQ classifier and one to run the class activation maps.

 For the training data generation:

 ```
-docker build -t ml_ins_data_generation https://github.com/keeeto/interpretable-ml-neutron-spectroscopy#:data_generation
+docker pull mducle/ml_ins_data_generation
-docker run -ti ml_ins_data_generation /bin/bash
+docker run -ti mducle/ml_ins_data_generation /bin/bash
 ```

 This will put you into a command prompt.
 To run the data generation: